aniray2908/ML-foundations-rebuild/README.md

 # ML Foundations Rebuild

 A structured 6-week rebuild of core machine learning foundations, covering linear algebra, statistical learning, and disciplined model evaluation.
-This repository focuses on mathematical clarity, structured experimentation, and engineering discipline — not certificate collection.

-This repository is not about collecting certificates.
+This repository is not about certificate accumulation.

-It is about rebuilding core ML foundations through:
+It is a deliberate rebuild of ML fundamentals through:
 - Clear theory documentation
 - Mathematical reasoning
 - Structured experimentation